Mitch Daniels: Office of Management and Budget

-Nobel economics Laureate Paul Krugman noted Daniels is "held up as an icon of fiscal responsibility" without having earned it.
-Commenting on Daniels leadership he wrote "what I can't forget is his key role in the squandering of the fiscal surplus Bush inherited.
-It wasn't just that he supported the Bush tax cuts; the excuses he made for that irresponsibility were stunningly fraudulent.
-So I just can’t take his current pose of deficit hawkishness seriously."

 Following the September 11, 2001 attacks, Congress passed legislation authorizing the creation of the Department of Homeland Security.
 Just before the legislation was signed by Bush, Republican lawmakers inserted language into the bill that authorized protection from liability corporations that manufactured thimerosal, a controversial vaccine preservative that has been the subject of multiple lawsuits.
 Eli Lilly was once the largest maker of thimerosal and is a major target of the lawsuits.
 Daniels was the budget director at the time of the bill's passing and some have raised concerns over potential conflicts of interest.
 Congress repealed the thimerosal provision following expressions of public displeasure.

-Conservative columnist Ross Douthat stated in a column about Daniels's time at OMB that Daniels "carried water, as director of the Office of Management and Budget, for some of the Bush administration's more egregious budgets."
-But Douthat, while calling Daniels "America's Best Governor," defended Daniels against accusations that Daniels inaccurately assessed the costs of the Iraq war.
+Commentators like Nobel economics Laureate Paul Krugman and conservative columnist Ross Douthat questioned Daniels fiscal hawkishness due to his association with some of the "Bush administration's more egregious budgets" but Douthat also called Daniels "America's Best Governor" and defended him against accusations that he inaccurately assessed the costs of the Iraq war.

 In 2002, Daniels helped discredit a report by Assistant to the President on Economic Policy Lawrence B. Lindsey estimating the cost of the Iraq War at between $100-$200 billion.
 Daniels called this estimate "very, very high" and stated that the costs would be between $50-$60 billion.
 At the time Daniels would not provide specific costs for either a long or a short military campaign against Saddam Hussein, saying the administration was budgeting for both.
 The failure to provide long term cost estimates led opponents to claim that Daniels and the administration had suggested the entire war would cost less than $60 billion.
 The CBO has estimated the total cost of the war in Iraq to U.S. taxpayers will be around $1.9 trillion if it was carried on until 2017.

 Three months later, on March 25, 2003, five days after the start of the invasion, President Bush requested $53 billion through an emergency supplemental appropriation to cover operational expenses in Iraq until September 30 of that year.
 According to the Congressional Budget Office, Military operations in Iraq for 2003 cost $46 billion, less than the amount projected by Daniels and OMB.
-Douthat and other defenders of Daniels accuse Daniels' critics of mischaracterizing the six-month supplemental appropriation as a request to fund the entire war.
+Douthat and other defenders of Daniels accuse Daniels's critics of mischaracterizing the six-month supplemental appropriation as a request to fund the entire war.

 The costs of the Iraq war have exceeded $800 billion.
 Between September 2001 and October 2012, lawmakers appropriated about $1.4 trillion for operations in both the war in Iraq and Afghanistan.